 Students will train alongside highly experienced professional chefs in fully equipped kitchens and will have the opportunity to gain further workplace skills by completing placements with our industry partners.

-To achieve a Diploma of Hospitality Management, 28 units must be successfully completed:
+To achieve a Certificate IV in Commercial Cookery, 28 units must be successfully completed:

 13 Core Units